This post may contain affiliate links. Please read our disclosure policy.

 What Is Sunday Gravy?

-Sunday gravy is a traditional Italian-American tomato sauce slowly simmered with multiple cuts of meat—often pork, sausage, beef, and meatballs—until the sauce turns rich and deeply flavorful.
-It’s served over pasta for Sunday dinners, with the tender meats plated on top or on the side.
+Sunday gravy is a traditional Italian-American tomato sauce slowly simmered with multiple cuts of meat — often pork, sausage, beef, and meatballs — until the sauce turns rich, savory, and deeply flavorful.
+It’s served over pasta for big Sunday dinners, with the tender meats piled on top or served alongside.

-As the meats simmer for hours, they season the sauce from the inside out—adding deep, savory richness you just can’t get from a quick red sauce.
-By the time it’s ready, everything is meltingly tender (yes, even the bones do their magic), and that big bowl of penne tastes like it’s been waiting for this gravy its whole life.
+As the meats simmer for hours, they season the sauce from the inside out, creating a richness you just can’t get from a quick red sauce.
+By the time it’s ready, the pork is fall-apart tender, the sauce is thick and deeply savory, and that big bowl of pasta tastes like pure Sunday comfort.

 What’s the Difference Between Sauce and Gravy?